Dollikins: History

 Uneeda's original Dollikins doll was 20" tall and had sixteen points of articulation.
 The doll was advertised as the "Fabulous, Educational Dollikin - The Original Doll Mannikin - A Miracle of Flexibility.
 Sixteen flexible joints, virtually duplicating all positions of the human body!" and was jointed at the wrists, elbows, biceps, shoulders, waist, hips, knees, and ankles.
-The bodies were made of hard plastic and the heads were made of vinyl with rooted hair in a variety of colors and styles, and had 'sleep eyes' that opened and closed.
-There is no information available to indicate what year each of the different versions of the 20" Dollikin were being marketed.
+The bodies were made of hard plastic and the heads were made of vinyl with rooted hair in a variety of colors and styles.
+They also had 'sleep eyes' that opened and closed.
+There is no information available to indicate what year each of the different versions of the 20" Dollikin were marketed.

 Uneeda used the same head mold, marked "Uneeda 2s", on their non-articulated, 18" fashion dolls as well.
 A number of hair colors and styles and face paint that were not available on the 20" Dollikin body can be found on the fashion dolls bearing the same head molds.
 It is not known what years or for how long these straight-legged, hard plastic fashion dolls were produced.

 Dollikins were also produced in hard vinyl in a smaller, 15" size.
 This version of the Dollikins is rare and advertisements of the time indicate that they were only produced for one year, most likely 1957.
 The 20" and 15" Dollikins were manufactured in Uneeda's factory in Brooklyn, New York.

 The original outfits on all these dolls were sophisticated and the packaging was attractive.
 Original Uneeda Dollikin clothing can be identified by the large, donut-shaped snaps which are marked with the letters "SK LIKITS RAU".
 Unlike manufacturers of many of the popular, similar-sized fashion dolls of that era, Uneeda did not produce additional outfits to be purchased separately for the dolls.